kexinsun82/http5114_workshops-in-web-development1/resume.md

 # Kexin Sun
-Hi, I'm ***Kexin Sun***.
+Hi👋, I'm ***Kexin Sun***.
 This is my second year in Toronto, and I started a new journey in **Web Development** at Humber College.
 I aspire to become a ***Front-end Developer*** and look forward to this exciting and fulfilling learning experience.
-I hope to overcome all challenges and achieve my goals, transforming from a Designer into a Web Developer!
+I hope to overcome all challenges and achieve my goals, transforming from a Designer into a Web Developer😃!

 ## About Me

 ### Education
-**Web Development - Front-end Design**  _George Brown College - Postgraduate_  September 2023 - August 2024  Canada
+**Web Development - Front-end Design**

+_George Brown College - Postgraduate_ | September 2023 - August 2024 | Canada

 **Visual Communication Design**  _Zhengzhou Technology and Business University - Bachelor's Degree_  September 2018 - July 2022  China